bloomberg/chef-bcpc/README.md

 Please refer to the [BCPC Bootstrap Guide](https://github.com/bloomberg/chef-bcpc/blob/master/bootstrap.md) for more information about getting a BCPC cluster bootstrapped.

-There are provided scripts which set up a Chef and Cobbler server via [Vagrant](http://www.vagrantup.com/) or on bare metal that permit imaging of the cluster via PXE.

 Once the Chef server is set up, you can bootstrap any number of nodes to get them registered with the chef server for your environment - see the next section for enrolling the nodes.